-Anglers can focus on vacant holes of any kind of pads, as fish focus on these edges and variations.
+Anglers can focus on vacant holes of any kind of pad, as fish focus on these edges and variations.
 Many lakes are studded with them, putting even more focus on gaps in them, or inside turns and points on the edges of them.
-Some lakes even have them along sunken humps or mid lake structure, making those spots even more valuable than back-bay portions because of their access to deep water.
+Some lakes even have them along sunken humps or mid-lake structures, making those spots even more valuable than back-bay portions because of their access to deep water.
 Consider braided line options, even for panfish to make snags even less of an issue.
-Spring anglers should remember that even when pads are not present at the surface, their underwater jungle-gym of roots can be prime places for bluegills and early-season crappies.
-The black-bottom bays they tend to inhabit will warm more quickly than other portions of the lake, giving spring panfish both cover and warmth they need.
+Spring anglers should remember that even when pads are not present at the surface, their underwater jungle gym of roots can be prime places for bluegills and early-season crappies.
+The black-bottom bays they tend to inhabit will warm more quickly than other portions of the lake, giving spring panfish both the cover and the warmth they need.

 Like many favorable vegetation species, it’s a holder of all kinds of biological life.
 Certainly, more life equals more food for gamefish of all sorts.
-Many times I’ve seen crayfish along its edges in shallow water, and found all kinds of invertebrate species inside its mats.
-Young baitfish and gamefish alike use its cover as haven from predators, making important nursery habitat as well.
-That said, it can be tougher to fish around, as coontail is somewhat more “snaggy” than plenty other types of weeds.
-That makes weedless rigging inside coontail more essential, or fishing on edges primarily.
+Many times I’ve seen crayfish along its edges in shallow water and found all kinds of invertebrate species inside its mats.
+Young baitfish and gamefish alike use its cover as a haven from predators, making important nursery habitats as well.
+That said, it can be tougher to fish around, as coontail is somewhat more “snaggy” than plenty of other types of weeds.
+That makes weedless rigging inside coontail more essential or fishing on edges primarily.

 Dense beds of it hold fish at depth, and during windy days, those same fish will rise towards the tops and be ready to eat.
 Walleye anglers that learn to love it fish spinners and other live-bait rigs behind small bullet-nose weights, where windy-day walleyes will swim up to smash anything offered just over their heads.
 Bass and pike are often doing the same thing on those days.
 Like with any weedbed, inside turns, dense pockets, or broad openings within can really be spots on the spot, and areas to focus on for fishing.
 The deep edge of cabbage or even the sparse portions towards that outside edge are great for rigging walleyes as well.
 Musky anglers burn blades over the tops or bring a variety of topwaters over these cabbage beds throughout the summer, or key in on deeper dense edges and points with big plastics as the water warms.
 It’s important to note that the lake’s top predators are there for a reason too; both food and cover.